-In my lifetime, I’ve seen the industry go from good-natured, but ultimately misguided, attempts to woo women motorcyclists, to truly starting to understand what we want, and need.
+In my lifetime, I’ve seen the industry go from good-natured, but ultimately misguided, attempts to woo women motorcyclists, to truly starting to understand what we want and need.
 And as soon as we saw that industry door open, we kicked it down.
-Worldwide there are now women motoryclist; groups, events, racing classes, shop owners, world travellers, professional industry groups, nationwide camping trips, designers, blogs...the list goes on and on.
+Worldwide there are now women motoryclist groups, events, racing classes, shop owners, bloggers, professional industry groups, nationwide camping trips, designers...the list goes on and on.
 There’s even an International Female Ride Day, May 7 2016.

 Tomorrow, women from across the globe will swing a leg over the saddle in a celebration of freedom, unity, and support.
 Beginning in 2007, International Female Ride day is “a platform for women riders to bond with other women, develop friendships and continue to enjoy motorcycling,” according to founder and MOTORESS blogger, Vicki Gray.